WHAT IS HYSTEROSCOPY?

 This is the most common reason for performing hysteroscopy.
 Endometrial cysts are fluid filled structures that usually project inwards from the lining of the uterus and are therefore clearly visible with a scope.
 Endometrial cysts are not uncommon, particularly in older mares, and may reflect age-related and progressive changes of the uterus.
-A few small cysts do not generally affect fertility, however, removal of very large/extensive cysts may we warranted, if they are considered likely to interfere with embryo mobility within the uterus, embryo attachment to the uterus, or normal placentation.
+A few small cysts do not generally affect fertility, however, removal of very large/extensive cysts may we warranted, if they are considered likely to interfere with embryo mobility, embryo attachment to the uterus, or normal placentation.
 Endometrial cysts are visible on ultrasound also and your veterinarian will advise whether they feel your mares’ cysts should be treated.
-Various treatments for endometrial cysts have been tried, the current appropriate method for removal of most types of cysts is via hysteroscopic laser.

-Hysteroscopy can be useful in the diagnosis and treatment of some less common uterine conditions such as intractable infections, foreign bodies, congenital abnormalities, adhesions, abscesses and tumours.
+Hysteroscopy can be useful in the diagnosis and treatment of some less common uterine conditions such as intractable or focal infections, foreign bodies, congenital abnormalities, adhesions, abscesses and tumours.

 Hysteroscopy can be used as a means to directly visualise the area to be biopsied, in contrast to a conventional uterine biopsy which is done ‘blind’ i.e. without scoping the uterus.
 Visualisation is particularly useful in cases where there is a localised pathology, so that one can be sure that the biopsy sample is representative of the abnormal area.
 Similarly, visualisation enables biopsy forceps to be used to remove persistent endometrial cups, in abnormally cycling mares.